jeremyruppel/hoagie/README.md

-Write command-line apps the npm way.
+# hoagie

-**menu** provides a nice way to organize your command-line applications into subcommands.
-It is language-agnostic and does not parse arguments for you.
+**hoagie** provides a nice way to organize your command-line applications into subcommands.
+Hoagie leverages npm to greatly simplify the creation of git-style subcommand apps, like 37signals' [sub].
+It is language-agnostic and does not parse arguments for you, so you can write your subcommands in whatever language you want.

-- language agnostic
+**Features:**

-- argv parser agnostic
+- [x] language agnostic

-Features:
+- [x] argv parser agnostic
 - [x] find commands in `PATH`
 - [x] list commands
 - [x] help command